 Females with triple X syndrome have a third X chromosome from a random error in cell division.
 This error can happen before conception or early in the embryo's development, resulting in one of these forms of triple X syndrome:

 - Nondisjunction.
 In most cases, either the mother's egg cell or the father's sperm cell divides incorrectly, resulting in an extra X chromosome in the child.
 This random error is called nondisjunction, and all the cells in the child's body will have the extra X chromosome.

 - Mosaic.
 Occasionally, the extra chromosome results from an incorrect cell division caused by a random event early in the embryo's development.
 If this is the case, the child has a mosaic form of triple X syndrome, and only some cells have the extra X chromosome.
 Females with the mosaic form may have less obvious symptoms.

 Triple X syndrome is also called 47,XXX syndrome because the extra X chromosome results in 47 chromosomes in each cell instead of the usual 46.

-Although some females may have no or mild symptoms associated with triple X syndrome, developmental delays or learning disabilities often occur and may lead to a variety of other issues, including:
+Although some females may have mild or no symptoms associated with triple X syndrome, other girls and women experience developmental, psychological and behavioral problems that may lead to a variety of other issues, including:

 - Work, school, social and relationship problems